SolarArbiter/SolarArbiter.github.io/usecases.md

 **Requirements**:

-- The framework provides reference irradiance data from a selection of stations e.g. SURFRAD stations.
+- The framework provides reference irradiance and other weather data from a selection of stations e.g. SURFRAD stations.
 - The framework provides reference power data from a selection of PV systems.
 - The framework provides metadata for reference PV systems.
+- The framework provides availability and status for reference PV systems.

 #### 4.F.
 Protect forecasts and data {#uc4F}
 {: .anchor}